How to get your license: Motor vehicle wholesaler

-- Have an exterior sign that is permanently affixed to the land or building with the business name and type of business (such as auto wholesaler).
+- Have an exterior sign that is permanently affixed to the land or building with the business name and the type of business (such as auto wholesaler).

 - You must have an office facility in a commercial building within the state and meet local zoning and land use laws.

 - You must list all storage facilities for inventory with the Department of Licensing.

 - You aren’t required to maintain normal business hours or maintain a telephone listing in the local phone book.